BALANCE YOUR VATA DOSHA – RHYTHM AND REGULARITY

 A detailed overview about the best ingredients for the VATA-dosha – according to the Indian Ayurveda expert Dr. Vasant Lad – can be found by clicking on the button/pie-graph (The VATA-diet).

-As a guideline for your meals you can assume the following: Eat a warm meal made out of 60-75 g grains for breakfast – e.g. an oat-porridge cooked with water and sweetened with 1-2 tsp honey and/or a berry compote.
-Your lunch should consist of 90-110 g grains (e.g. rice or wheat), 30-40 g legumes (e.g. mung beans), about 125 g vegetables and a small dessert.
-In the evening Ayurveda recommends a small and easy to digest dinner – depending on the season this could be a little bread snack in spring, a warm vegetable dish in summer and in the cooler seasons of the year (autumn and winter) wheat-pancakes with apple-compote or a strong soup with grains.
+As a guideline for your meals you can assume the following: Eat a warm meal made out of 45 g grains for breakfast – e.g. an oat-porridge cooked with water and sweetened with 1-2 tsp honey (just added over the finished dish – honey shouldn't be heated over 42°C) and/or a berry compote plus topped with a few roasted nuts.
+Your lunch should consist of 70-80 g grains (e.g. rice or wheat), 20-30 g legumes (e.g. dried mung beans or red lentils in winter - otherwise every season offers fresh legumes, which are then preferable to the dried or otherwise preserved versions), about 125 g vegetables and a small dessert.
+In the evening Ayurveda recommends a small and easy to digest dinner – depending on the season this could be a little bread snack in spring, a warm vegetable dish in summer and in the cooler seasons of the year (autumn and winter) wheat-pancakes (60 g of grains) with apple-compote or a strong soup with grains.
+In autumn, it is best to skip dried legumes and eat fresh legumes instead, as these will then be ripe and at their peak.
+In order to prepare your body as well as possible for the upcoming winter, it is advisable to garnish dishes with pumpkin and sunflower seeds – just about 5 g (breakfast) to 15 g (lunch) will do.

 DRINK HOT DRINKS